signalfx/integrations/signalfx-agent/README.md

 `/etc/signalfx/agent.yaml`, but this can be overridden by the `-config` command line flag).

-For the full schema of the config, see [Config Schema](https://github.com/signalfx/signalfx-agent/tree/master/docs/config-schema.md).
+For the full schema of the config, see <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/docs/config-schema.md">Config Schema</a>.

 For information on how to configure the Smart Agent from remote sources, such as other files on the filesystem or KV stores such as Etcd, see [Remote